Lancero

-The Colombian Army has been in a military conflict with rebel guerrillas since the 1960s.
-This has led the Colombian Government and its military forces to develop courses specifically aimed to the training of both soldiers and officers for this kind of warfare.
-The term Lancero was chosen as a way to honor a specific unit of fighters (Lancers) that helped the army of Simón Bolívar in his conflict for the independence of Colombia.
-This unit showed special bravery and strength during the Battle of Vargas Swamp.
+The Colombian Army has been in conflict with rebel guerrillas since the 1960s, which led the government and its armed forces to develop courses aimed specifically at training soldiers and officers for that kind of warfare.
+The name Lancero honors a unit of lancers that fought for Simón Bolívar in the war of independence and showed particular bravery at the Battle of Vargas Swamp.